 Hi, I’m Sophie.

-As a child and teenager, I spent a lot of time believing something was wrong with my body.
-This feeling came from a mix of my own insecurities and the messages I picked up from family, friends, and the culture around me — that becoming thinner meant I would become more worthy and valuable.
-I started trying to control my weight during middle school, which led to many years of unhealthy eating patterns and a deep sense of inadequacy.
-No matter what I looked like, I couldn’t feel at ease within myself.
+As a child and teenager, I spent a lot of time believing that something was wrong with my body.
+Like many people I work with now, that belief came from a mix of my own insecurities and the messages I absorbed from family, friends, and the world around me—that being thinner would somehow make me more worthy or lovable.
+I started trying to control my weight in middle school, which led to years of difficult and unhealthy patterns with food and a deep sense of self-doubt.
+No matter how my body changed, I never felt comfortable in it.

 Work with me